Year of Publication

 Digital Object Identifier (DOI)

 Ashton, Emily, "THE EFFECTS OF A 16-WEEK INTRODUCTORY NUTRITION COURSE ON DIETARY HABITS AND BODY COMPOSITION OF COLLEGE STUDENTS" (2017).
-Theses and Dissertations--Dietetics and Human Nutrition.
+Theses and Dissertations--Nutrition and Food Systems.
 58.